The Devonshire Regiment

-The Devonshire Regiment was raised in 1685 by the Duke of Beaufort for the suppression of the Monmouth Rebellion.
+The Devonshire Regiment was raised in 1685 by Henry, Duke of Beaufort in Devon, Somerset and Dorset, for the suppression of the Monmouth Rebellion.

 It was numbered 11th Foot in 1747, to which North Devonshire was added in 1782.